acornsoftuk/xllify-starter/README.md

 Slightly more sophisticated demos are available in the [xllify-demo](https://github.com/acornsoftuk/xllify-demo) repo.
 You can download a built XLL straight from the releases page.

-## Get started, entirely through the GitHub
+## Get started, entirely on GitHub

 No need for any installation or Windows development setup.
 Just a browser (and Microsoft Excel for Windows, if you want to download and run your masterpiece.)

-This is not a recommended replacement for a development environment with VS Code or similar, but it's enough to give you the gist without installing anthing.
+This is not a recommended replacement for a development environment, but it's enough to give you the gist without installing anthing.

 Some familiarity with the GitHub Actions UI is helpful but, briefly: